rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 These 'ports' are present on the Cell Membrane of the Host.

-The Glycoproteins on the Viral Envelope of the Virus interact with these receptors and this is the part that decides whether the Virus will affect this particular Host or not.
+The Glycoproteins on the Viral Envelope of the Virus interact with these Receptors and this is the part that decides whether the Virus will affect this particular Host or not.

 ![Virus Diagram]({{site.baseurl}}/assets/img/virusAttack2-01.png)